-Figure 3 - 2

-Power Plan

-Advanced Settings

-Each Windows power plan will also adjust the processor performance of your machine in order to save power.
+Figure 3 - 2 Power Plan Advanced Settings Each Windows power plan will also adjust the processor performance of your machine in order to save power.
 This is worth bearing in mind if you are experiencing any reduced performance (especially under DC/battery power).

-Choose High performance (you may need to click Show additional plans to view the High performance plan) for maximum performance when the computer is powered from an AC power source.
-Choose the Power saver (bear in mind that this scheme may slow down the overall performance of the computer in order to save power) for maximum power saving when the computer is battery (DC power) powered.
+Click Create a power plan to create a custom plan which you can base around Power saver (bear in mind that this scheme may slow down the overall performance of the computer in order to save power) for maximum power saving when the computer is battery (DC power) powered, High performance (for maximum performance when the computer is powered from an AC power source) or Balanced.